FarisZR/FarisZR.com/content/post/vibe-coding-an-app-with-github-copilot/index.en.md

 It might sound odd, but it works by providing the LLM with a general project overview, which you can build on with additional instructions.

-## One long, detailed prompt is way better than refining things later
+## One long, detailed prompt is way better than refining things later, especially for the Copilot coding agent

 This could be a side effect of the small context window, but there's a huge difference when actually starting with a fully detailed prompt.